Return to Index

 Legal and financial planning should be done as soon as possible after diagnosis.
 Rely on trusted financial and legal advisers to set your affairs in order.

 As the disease advances, you may not be able to make assessments about treatment and other healthcare issues.
 It is important to make your wishes known to your family and doctor early.
 In addition, choose a healthcare proxy (someone you trust to make health decisions for you when you are unable to do so yourself) and/or complete a living will.

 A study found that cognitive function and brain efficiency may be improved by simple lifestyle changes such as:

-- Healthy eating (such as five small, well-balanced meals per day)
+- Healthy diet (such as 5 small, well-balanced meals per day)